The Patron Project Enables You to buy Your pet Food From Your Favourite Animal Charity…

 It’s conscious consumption at it’s finest.

-Dry aside, Patron full intends to get some of the popular raw brands up there too.
-More importantly, I’ve been speaking to a few raw suppliers that are coming on board and we are now working on a great range of raws for you all, all under the Patron brand and exclusive to animal charities and rescues.
-I never thought I was going to get back involved with this end of the sector but the idea that you will be able to buy your raw needs from your favourite animal organisation, benefitting everyone, is the vehicle I’ve been unconsciously waiting for.
+But to reiterate, we can do better than dry for our pets.
+Patron are talking to me as they want help getting raw up there.
+Selling raw is a bit trickier (frozen, couriers, packaging, storage etc).
+I’d said I’d help.
+So, while I never thought I was going to get back involved with this end of the sector but the idea that you will be able to buy your raw needs from your favourite animal organisation, benefitting everyone, is the vehicle I’ve been unconsciously waiting for.

-So, if you are currently feeding some over-priced, cereal-based slop made by some faceless multi-billion multinational in Asia a year ago then please, please compare what you are paying now per kilo to what these foods contain and cost and think about giving your local, hardworking rescue the few quid instead.
+The fact remains, if you are currently feeding some over-priced, cereal-based slop made by some faceless multi-billion multinational then please, please compare what you are paying now per kilo to what these foods contain and cost and think about giving your local, hardworking rescue the few quid instead.
 Everyone wins here.

 Do you Want to buy From Your Local Animal Charity?!
 Simply Nominate Your Charity of Choice to Patron Project.
 All Going Well You’ll be Shopping With Them in 24hrs…